How We Transformed an Oak Table for Our Homeschool Space

 Make sure to always sand in the same direction as the wood grain (this prevents unwanted scratches).

-Start with a lower grit sandpaper, the goal it to get that old topcoat and stain off.
-You don’t want your sandpaper too coarse as it will begin scratching the wood and will be harder to sand out later.
+Start with a lower grit sandpaper, the goal is to get that old topcoat and stain off.
+You don’t want your sandpaper too coarse, as it will begin scratching the wood and will be harder to sand out later.

 Always do a test patch in an unnoticeable area first.
 I started with 80/120 going lightly in the direction of the grain.

-You will need to sand multiple times through, each time increasing the level to a finer grit to get a smooth finish.
+You will need to sand multiple times, each time increasing the level to a finer grit to get a smooth finish.

 Start with 80, then go to 180, and then 220.